jhbizops/builder.contractors/replit.md

-# ELYMENT Partner Platform - Replit Build Guide
+# Builder.Contractors - Global Partner Platform

 ## Overview

-This is a full-stack React application built for managing partner leads and services in a construction/building industry context.
-The application features role-based access control with different dashboards for sales partners, builders, and administrators.
+Builder.Contractors (www.builder.contractors) is a global full-stack React application built for managing contractor partnerships, leads, and services in the construction and building industry.
+The platform features role-based access control with different dashboards for sales partners, builders, and administrators.
 The frontend is built with React, TypeScript, and Tailwind CSS using shadcn/ui components, while the backend uses Express.js with Drizzle ORM and PostgreSQL.

+The platform is designed to work internationally, supporting contractors and builders from any country to collaborate, share leads, and manage work contracts.

 ## User Preferences